a fresh perspective on nutrition

 Nutrient density vs proportion of insulinogenic calories

 The plot below shows nutrient density versus proportion of insulinogenic calories.
-The size of the data points are proportional to the energy density of the foods they represent (e.g. the size of the markers for celery with a low energy density are smaller than for butter which has a high energy density).
+The size of the data points is proportional to the energy density of the foods they represent (e.g. the size of the markers for celery with a low energy density are smaller than for butter which has a high energy density).

 There is a lot of data here!
 You can click on the image below to see a larger version of the chart or better yet look at the interactive online Tableau version (which I think is pretty cool!).
 If you ‘mouse over’ the foods that you’re interested in you can see more details of the foods from the USDA food nutrient database.
 Click through the various tabs to see how things look for specific food groups.

-The x-axis on these charts is nutrient density / calorie.
+The x-axis on these charts is nutrient density/calorie.
 You can find out more about how this is calculated in the Building a better nutrient density index article.
 Essentially zero is average (or zero standard deviations from the mean) while greater than zero is better than average and less than zero is worse than the average of the 6000 foods analysed.

 The nutrient density calculations are based on the USDA database which provides the nutrient content of more than 6000 foods.
 It does not account for species specific bioavailability or issues such as fat soluble vitamins.